-Like Europe, ST22-MRSA-IV is the pandemic clone in Ireland and, in 2021, was associated with 66.6% of MRSA causing blood stream infections.
+ST22-MRSA-IV is the pandemic clone in Ireland as it is in Europe but prevalence has been decreasing in prevalence in recent years and was associated with only 45.5% of MRSA causing blood stream infections.
 This strain is also known as UK-EMRSA-15, Barnim Epidemic Strain, Spanish PFGE type E13 or Canadian MRSA-8 (4).